DrLex0/print3D-FlexiRex/README.md

 * 5 top layers and 4 bottom layers,
 * no supports and no raft needed.

+If you scale up the model, you should also scale up the number of perimeters and/or their width to ensure the model maintains its strength.

+If you want to print this in SLA or another technology that typically produces 100% solid parts, you will have to somehow reduce the weight of the upper pieces and especially the head, otherwise it will be very eager to faceplant.
+The optimal way for doing this may vary with the printing technology.
+To make the model as stable as possible, add more mass (for instance through extra infill) to the legs piece and the ones below it (pieces 1 to 5 when counting from the tail end), and remove mass from the upper pieces (for instance through lower infill or voids).

 The print in the photos was created with rigid.ink silver ABS, but pretty much any material should work.
 You could print it in a flexible filament to make it even more flexible and pretty much impossible to destroy, but plain PLA is probably easiest.

-No supports needed.
-I used 3 perimeters to ensure the hinges are strong, this is much preferred over trying to obtain strength through infill.
-If you use too high infill, the model may become poorly balanced due to the head being too heavy.<br>
-The first version of this model tended to be a bit unbalanced and it used to be advisable to set a higher infill for the legs piece and the one below it (pieces 4 and 5 when counting from the tail end).
-This is no longer necessary since the 2022/08/30 update.

 If you have problems with parts curling up and the extruder knocking them over, try to apply more cooling, but don't exaggerate, because too much cooling will result in a weaker print.